William Schaw of Schawpark

 At Edinburgh the XXVIII day of December, The zeir of God I’ V’ four scoir awchtene zeiris.

-At Edinburgh, the 28th day of December, the year of God 1598.
+At Edinburgh, the 28th day of December, the year of God One Thousand Five Hundred and Ninety Eight.

 The statutis ordinance is to be obseruit be all the maister maissounis within this realme, Sett doun be Williame Schaw, Maister of Wark, to his maiestie And generall Wardene of the said craft, with the consent of the maisteris efter specifeit.

-The Statutes and Ordinances to be observed by all the Master Masons within this realm.
-Set down by William Schaw, Master of Work to His Majesty and General Warden of the said Craft, with consent of the Masters specified hereafter.
+The Statutes and Ordinances to be observed by all the Master Masons within this realm, set down by William Schaw, Master of Work to His Majesty [King James VI of Scots] and General Warden of the said Craft, with the consent of the Masters [here] after specified.

 (1) Item, first that they obserue and keip all the gude ordinanceis sett doun of befoir concemyng the priviligeis of thair Craft be thair predicesso’ of gude memorie, And specialie That thay be trew ane to ane vther and leve cheritablie togidder as becumis sworne brether and companzeounis of craft.

-(1) First, they shall observe and keep all the good ordinances established before, concerning the privileges of their craft, by their predecessors of good memory; and especially, they shall be true to one another and live charitably together as becometh sworn brethren and companions of the Craft.
+(1) Item, first that they observe and keep all the good ordinances set down before concerning the privileges of their Craft by their predecessors of good memory and especially that they be true to one another and live charitably together as becomes sworn brethren and companions of Craft.

 (2) Item, that thay be obedient to thair wardenis, dekynis, and maisteris in alithingis concernyng thair craft.

-(2) They shall be obedient to their wardens, deacons, and masters in all things concerning their craft.
+(2) Item, that they be obedient to their Wardens, Deacons and Masters in all things concerning their Craft.

 (3) Item, that thay be honest, faithfull, and diligent in thair calling, and deill uprichtlie w’the maisteris or awnaris of the warkis that they sall tak vpoun hand, be it in task, meit, & fie, or owlkiie wage.

-(3) They shall be honest, faithful, and diligent in their calling, and deal uprightly with their masters, or the employers (owners), on the work which they shall take in hand, whether it be piece-work with meals and pay [task, melt, & fie], or for weekly wages.
+(3) Item, that they be honest, faithful and diligent in their calling, and deal uprightly with the Masters or owners of the works that they shall take in hand, be it in task, meat and fee, or weekly wage.

 (4) Item, that name tak vpoun hand ony wark gritt or small quhilk he is no’abill to performe qualifeitlie vnder the pane of fourtie pundis money or ellis the fourt pairt of the worth and valo’of the said wark, and that by and atto’ ane condigne amendis and satisfactioun to be maid to the awnaris of the wark at the sycht and discretioun of the generall Wardene, or in his absence at the sycht of the wardeneis, dekynis, and maisteris of the shrefdome quhair the said wark is interprisit and wrocht.